memcached/memcached.github.io/content/features/proxy/arch.md

 process.

-If Backend B breaks for some reason, the queue is immediately drained and error responses are sent to all waiting Client's.
+If Backend B breaks for some reason, the queue is immediately drained and error responses are sent to all waiting Clients.

 TODO: chart.